A Log PSS morphism with applications to Lagrangian embeddings: Symplectic cohomology

 In order to define Floer-theoretic operations, we fix the following additional data on $\Sigma$: \begin{itemize} \item a (surface-dependent) family of {\em admissible} $J$, meaning $J$ should be of {\em contact type}.
-Further, when restricted to cylindrical ends $J$ should depend only on $t$. \item a subclosed 1-form $\beta$, which restricts to $d_i \cdot dt$, for $d_i \in \mathbb{Z}^{+}$, when restricted to the cylindrical ends. \item A perturbation one-form $K$ restricting to $H^{d_i \lambda} dt$ on the ends such that outside of a compact set on $X$,
+Further, when restricted to cylindrical ends $J$ should depend only on $t$. \item a subclosed 1-form $\beta$ (meaning $d \beta \leq 0$ pointwise, where positivity resp. negativity is detected by comparison with the standard complex orientation), which restricts to $d_i \cdot dt$, for $d_i \in \mathbb{Z}^{+}$, when restricted to the cylindrical ends. \item A perturbation 1-form $K$ (as defined above) restricting to $H^{d_i \lambda} dt$ on the cylindrical ends (in other words, in terms of the discussion above, we are now associating the Hamiltonian $H_i:= H^{d_i \lambda}$ to the $i$th cylindrical end).
+We further require that outside of a compact set on $\hatX$,